 In this situation, pushing the airplane yoke too hard is a mistake.

-If the airplane touches the ground with nose landing gear first and main landing gear later at a high airspeed, the inertia at the rear of the aircraft will make the structure bounce off the ground again.
+If the airplane touches the ground with the nose landing gear first and then the main landing gear later at a high airspeed, the inertia at the aircraft’s rear will make the structure bounce off the ground again.

 I believe the main reason for a porpoising aircraft is high approach airspeed.

-In another instance, while you were about to touchdown, you touch the ground with nose landing gear first.
+In another instance, while you were about to touchdown, you first touched the ground with the nose landing gear.

 This situation can also lead to a porpoise from the first bounce.
-Once the nose landing gear touches the ground first, the inertia on the tail of the aircraft pushes the aircraft off the ground and gains altitude.
+Once the nose landing gear touches the ground first, the inertia on the aircraft’s tail pushes the plane off the ground and gains altitude.
 Gaining a very high altitude at this stage also can be the beginning of a porpoising landing.

 What to do if you enter a porpoising landing?

-The best thing to do when you enter a porpoising landing is to go around.
+Going around is the best thing to do when you enter a porpoising landing.
 It’s as simple as that.

 An aircraft porpoises after a bounce.
 Once a pilot thinks he can’t control the aircraft anymore after the second bounce, it is best to go around.